The ultimate cleaning guide for Sage espresso machines

 How often: Daily

-After each use, you should rinse the portafilter and filter basket with warm water to remove coffee oils.
-From time to time you can dissolve a cleaning tablet in warm water and let the portafilter and shower screen (About possible) lie in the solution.
+After each use, you should rinse the portafilter and filter basket with hot water to remove coffee oils.
+From time to time, you can dissolve a cleaning tablet in hot water and let the portafilter and shower screen (About possible) in the solution.
 Avoid submerging the handle to prevent discoloration.

 How often: Daily

 Daily backwashing is important.
 Use the shiny cleaning disc in the single filter holder and lock it into the group head.
-Press the double shot button or use manual mode to build pressure inside the basket.
-Repeat this several times to clean the group head of remaining coffee oils and coffee residue.
+Press the double shot button or use manual mode to build pressure within the basket.
+Repeat this several times to clear the group head of any remaining coffee oils and coffee grounds.

 Cleaning the drip tray

 Empty the drip tray daily and wipe it with a damp cloth.
 Give it a thorough cleaning with soapy water regularly but avoid washing any part of the machine in the dishwasher.
-You don't have to wait for the drip tray to indicate that it is full.
+You don't need to wait until the drip tray indicates that it is full.

 How often: 2-3 months

-Change water filters every 2-3 months to prevent limescale build-up, especially in areas with hard water.
+Replace the water filter every 2-3 months to prevent limescale build-up, especially in hard water areas.
 Soak the filter for at least 5 minutes before replacing it in the water tank.
-About you notice limescale build-up, perform a descaling according to the instructions in your manual.
+About If you notice limescale buildup, perform a descaling procedure according to the instructions in your manual.

 Cleaning the steam arm